 When all slots were three-reel games with coin slots, cheaters worked a scam in which they tied affixed a string to a coin.

-They’d drop the coin into the slot, trip the mechanism that gave them credit to play, then use the string to pull the coin back out.
+They’d drop the coin into the slot, trip the mechanism that gave them credit to play, Win slots in vegas use the string to pull the coin back out.